MathieuNlp/Sam_LoRA/README.md

 ```

 # Training
-The training is not using the SamPredictor from Meta because I would like to be alble the handle batches.
-So i created a processor.py file in /src that allows to process the image and prompt accordingly.
+The training is not using the SamPredictor from Meta because I would like to be able to handle batches.
+So i created a processor.py file in /src that processes the images and prompts accordingly.
 The saved weights are in lora.safetensors.
 ```sh
    poetry run python train.py
 ```